ku-awdc/woodcurvebox/README.md

+# Under maintainance

+## We are currently updating our somatic cell count funtions, ensuring a better model fit
+## Please stop by again soon

 `woodcurvebox` is an R-package meant to facilitate the statistical analysis of somatic cell count curves based on different non-linear models.